 Good reasons to study at London Metropolitan University

-- Multi-ethnic study environment
+- You will have a multi-ethnic study environment

-- Dynamic and vocational courses
+- You will receive dynamic and vocational courses

 - First-rate teaching at three campus facilities (Holloway, Aldgate, Moorgate)